 Contact the Housing Office, ext.
 3994, BEFORE having any maintenance or servicing done to the satellite dish.
 Fermilab procedures must be followed when any outside contractor comes on-site to do work.

 Upon leaving the laboratory, the resident is responsible for cancelling the satellite television service.
-The resident may take the receiver box from inside the residence, but the satellite dish must remain in place on the exterior of the residence.
+The resident may take the receiver box from inside the residence.
+If the resident wants to keep the satellite dish, contact the Housing Office for its removal.
+Otherwise, the dish can be left in place (to be removed by Housing at a later date).

-Carpet and Furniture Cleaning: All residences are scheduled for an annual carpet and furniture cleaning.
+Carpet and Furniture Cleaning: A resident may request annual carpet and furniture cleaning.
 If you want an extra cleaning, contact the Housing Office, ext.
-3082, and we will arrange for a cleaning, possibly at your expense.
+3994, and we will arrange for a cleaning at your expense.

-Food Service: Located in Wilson Hall, 1 East.
-Click here for the current hours and menu selections for the Cafeteria.
+Food Service: Located in Wilson Hall, atrium level.
+Current hours and menu selections are at https://fermilabcafe.southernfoodservice.com/WeeklyMenu.aspx .

 Handicapped Facilities: We have facilities that are handicapped accessible.
 If you have special needs please contact the Housing Office.